verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

 Users, developers, and Continuous Integration (CI) can use this tooling to quickly identify the root cause of encountered problems, determine mitigation actions, and provide a sharable report with other users or tooling.

 The data that the analysis examines follows the structure created by the corresponding capture tooling.
-For example, `k8s-dump-cluster.sh` takes a snapshot of cluster into a specific structure, which might contain data that you do not want to share.
+For example, `k8s-dump-cluster.sh` takes a snapshot of a cluster and places it into a specific structure.
 The tooling analyzes the data and provides you with a report, which identifies issues and provides you with actions to take.

 The `vz analyze` tool will find and analyze all cluster snapshot directories found under a specified root directory.
 This lets you create a directory to hold the cluster snapshots of related clusters into sub-directories which the tool can analyze.